 Press release from the Environment Agency and Calderdale Council

-“The contractor worked in particularly challenging environments to construct these schemes and we were grateful for the patience shown by local residents, especially in the areas where we have encountered unexpected difficulties.
-We do rely on the cooperation of landowners to enable the works to be carried out efficiently and safely and with the minimum of disruption so their help is much appreciated.”
+“The contractor is working in particularly challenging environments to construct these schemes and we have been grateful for the patience shown by local residents, especially in the areas where we have encountered unexpected difficulties.
+We do rely on the cooperation of landowners and the public to enable the works to be carried out efficiently and safely and with the minimum of disruption so their help is much appreciated.”

 Calderdale Council’s Cabinet Member for Regeneration and Economic Development, Cllr Barry Collins, said:

 “With phase one of our flood protection programme now well under way, we must move quickly to the next stage.
 This will involve major schemes in Hebden Bridge and Mytholmroyd, plus a range of smaller interventions in other parts of the borough.

 “Joint planning for these projects, with the Environment Agency, is scheduled to begin almost immediately.
 At the same time, the council will step up the search, locally, regionally and nationally, to assemble the necessary extra funding to carry them through.”